infrahq/infra/docs/reference/cli-reference.md

 ### Synopsis

-Create an access key.
-Only machine identities are supported at this time.
+Create an access key for an identity.

 ```
 infra keys add IDENTITY [flags]